GOP Rep. Censured, Stripped of Committees for Violent Anime Video

 The House has not censured a member since 2010.
 In April, Democrats successfully fought off a censure vote against Rep. Maxine Waters (D-CA) after she called on protestors to be “more confrontational” if former Minneapolis police officer Derek Chauvin was found not guilty for the murder of George Floyd.

 That degree of power, coupled with a martyr persona among the far-right, could keep Gosar safe come re-election.
-Former President Donald Trump also continues to have a considerable influence on electoral prospects—and a favor for endorsing individuals that share his lack of filter.
+Former President Donald Trump also continues to have a considerable influence on electoral prospects—and favors endorsing individuals that share his lack of filter.

 McCarthy said in a speech just prior to the vote that removing Gosar from his committees would set "a new standard” for the measure.
 He warned that Reps.
 Ilhan Omar (D-MN) and Waters, frequent targets of the Republican Party, would both be at risk of losing their committee assignments if the GOP takes back power in the House.